CosmicNovaStar/Zederrian-Technology-GTCEu/README.md

 </font>

 ### Description
-This pack is a continuation of the original [ZedTech texture pack](https://forum.industrial-craft.net/thread/11192-16x-ic2-gt5u-6-ae2-more-zederrian-technology-1-4-0/) made for older versions of gregtech by [Zerrens](https://forum.industrial-craft.net/core/user/12229-zerrens/). most textures are ported directly from the original pack with additional textures made by Novastar, Puzzlebark, and Brcky.
+This pack is a continuation of the original [ZedTech texture pack](https://forum.industrial-craft.net/thread/11192-16x-ic2-gt5u-6-ae2-more-zederrian-technology-1-4-0/) made for older versions of gregtech by [Zerrens](https://forum.industrial-craft.net/core/user/12229-zerrens/). most textures are ported directly from the original pack with additional textures made by Novastar, Puzzlebark, and brachy.

 ### Pictures
 <details>